unepwcmc/ProtectedPlanet/docs/stats/stats.md

 2. [Splitting Marine Protected Areas](marine_intersection.md)
 3. [Calculating Stats](stats_calculator.md)

 The geospatial operations are focused on countries and in the last step statistics are aggregated for regions and the entire planet.
+We are also using Spatial Indexing with GIST to increase the performance of spatial queries.
 In the end we are taking around 6 hours to run automatically (2 hours for the first step and 4 hours for the second step).